ssuijkerbuijk/Aspose.Words-for-Cloud/SDKs/Aspose.Words-Cloud-SDK-for-Python/README.md

 </p>

 ##How to use the SDK?
 The complete source code is available in this repository folder.
-For more details, please visit our [documentation website](http://www.aspose.com/docs/display/wordscloud/How+to+Setup+Aspose.Words+Cloud+SDK+for+Python).
+For more details, please visit our [documentation website](http://www.aspose.com/docs/display/wordscloud/Available+SDKs).

+##Contact Us
+Your feedback is very important to us.
+Please feel free to contact us using our [Support Forums](https://www.aspose.com/community/forums/).